-Additionally. about 2 million registered refugees Palestinian reside in Jordan. around 18% of whom live in refugee camps.
+Additionally. about 2 million reaistered Palestinian refugees reside in Jordan. around 18% of whom live in refugee camps.
 Queen Rania is а Jordanian born to Palestinian parents.

-Similarly, over 660,000 Syrian refugees have
+Similarly, over 639,000 Syrian refugees have

 fled to Jordan since the start of the Syrian Civil War in 2011.
 While many live in refugee camps like Zaatari and Al-Azraq (see "Social Relations" below), others live in cities like Amman, Irbid, and Al-Mafraq.